-Transforming Drainage is a 5-year, 8-state project led by a core group of 15 leading agricultural engineers, soil scientists, agronomists, economists, social scientists, and database and GIS specialists with a common vision — to transform the process of designing and implementing agricultural drainage to include water storage in the landscape.
+The Transforming Drainage project (2015-2021) was an 8-state project led by a core group of 17 agricultural engineers, soil scientists, agronomists, economists, social scientists, and database and GIS specialists.
+Our vision was to transform the process of designing and implementing agricultural drainage to include water storage in the landscape.
 The team focused on advancing three practices: controlled drainage (also known as drainage water management), saturated buffers, and drainage water recycling.

 Saturated buffers also store water within the soil profile, similar to controlled drainage, except at the edge of the field where that water can interact with the root zone of perennial buffer vegetation.